Elirector/wtpupdater/README.md

 1. Create repo and new project
 1. Getting version list
 1. Download file to tempdir
+1. Find current installation folder (allow user to choose it if not found uninstall data in registry, then use dir in My Games)

 # What should it do?
 Parse mod release page on github, find all releases, download chosen one, unpack it in game folder

 # Roadmap / todo or something
-1. Find current installation folder (allow user too choose it)

 1. Unpack archive, remove archive if done.
 1. Remove temp files
 1. Configuration: last version downloaded, last chosen dir